SwanseaUniversityDataScience/1377-MELD_B-CohortCuration/README.md

 <sup>1</sup> Population Data Science, Swansea University Medical School, Faculty of Medicine, Health & Life Science, Swansea University <br>

 ## 📄 Project Description
-This study establishes the SAIL MELD-B cohort (SMC), created with the aim of supporting the MELD-B project in developing a deeper understanding of the lived experience of the ‘burdensomness’ and ‘complexity’ of multimorbidity.
+This study establishes the SAIL MELD-B cohort (SMC) and the SAIL MELD-B Young adults e-cohort (SMYC), created with the aim to enhance the understanding of ‘burdensomeness’ in individuals living with multimorbidity, including identifying new clusters of burdensome indicators, exploring early life risk factors and modelling potential preventative scenarios.
-Furthermore, it describes in detail the methodology and pipeline adopted to process all requested, reviewed and approved burden and complexity indicators that will be adopted, curated and maintained as MELD-B concepts.
+The SMC and SMYC cohorts have been developed using a reproducible, maintainable methodological pipeline, which allows for the cohorts to be updated dynamically over time as more data coverage becomes available and manages for the request and processing of further approved concepts extraction as they are identified for use by the MELD-B group

 ## 🖋️ How to cite this work